One for all and all for one: an introduction to online language learning communities

 Another way to get a better understanding of the culture is the in-depth study of grammar.
 Grammar can be considered as a reflection of thought patterns which, as we established above, form identity and are a part of the mutual-influence-loop.
 Also noted in the previous section, this is where a first problem occurs within the context of online language learning communities because they don’t guarantee a teacher who possesses this in-depth knowledge.

-Also specific to the Japanese language learning is the importance of not only grammar but also kanji as a basis element to construct language knowledge.
+Also specific to the Japanese language learning is the importance of not only grammar but also kanji as a base element to construct language knowledge.
 This is a very different way of writing that is unique to Japanese (originally coming from China) and should be emphasized on from the very beginning of the learning process.
 To study hiragana, katakana and kanji, some video games have been developed but keep in mind that whether you study it the ‘fun way’ or by the books, it demands effort and time investment.
 This brings us to the last point of importance: consistency.
 You can make the learning process more attractive by using ‘unconventional’ methods, making use of online communities, mobile apps as tools and so on, but always keep in mind it is a slow and long process you have to work through on a regular basis.
 Only then will you be rewarded by acquiring this new language alongside the stimulation of your personal growth.

 Online learning communities and mobile apps provide an easy access environment and useful tools to the learner, helping him get started on his language learning journey, but when the learner wants to attain the higher levels, nothing will be more effective than enculturation.
 Take the example of how babies learn their mother tongue: they have no other choice but to try and express themselves to get what they want.
 So should the learner at some point be engulfed in the culture and society in which the language is spoken so he has no other choices but to use the language and improve to be understood.